-Analysis tab shows the plan details in table format, it generates table format similar to explain.depsez.com.
-Each row of the table represent the data for a Explain Plan Node.
-It may contain the node information, exclusive timing, inclusive timing, actual vs planned rows differences, actual rows, planned rows, loops.
-When you select a row, the child rows of that selected row are marke with an orange dot.
+The Analysis tab shows the plan details in table format, it generates a format similar to the format available at explain.depsez.com.
+Each row of the table represents the data for a Explain Plan Node.
+The output may contain the node information, exclusive timing, inclusive timing, actual vs. planned rows, actual rows, planned rows, or loops.
+When you select a row, the child rows of that selected row are marked with an orange dot.